6 Ways Fulfilled by Merchant Listings Can Help You Crush It On Amazon

 If all your competitors only have FBA, and customers see that it would take a month to get a product from them, then see your FBM Buy Box saying they can get the product in 4 days; which one do you think the customer is going to buy?

-3. Having a continuous FBM listing active means no longer having to lose sales and close or suppress the listing when you run out of FBA stock.
+Having a continuously active FBA listing means no longer having to lose sales and close or suppress the listing when you run out of FBA stock.

 Regardless, for those sellers, even a few days out-of-stock can result in lost sales.
-If you had an FBM listing active with your inventory in your home or warehouse, it would instantly get the Buy Box once you ran out of stock, and your sales would continue.
+If you had an FBM listing active with your inventory in your home or warehouse, it would instantly get the Buy Box once you ran out of stock, and those FBM sales would help your overall sales to continue.

 Last month Amazon announced that they were halting the creation of FBA replenishment shipments coming to its warehouses that they did not deem “essential.”